18F/myusa-ux/research/usability/sprint25_hallway-SFFB.md

 Big changes include:

 1. Content: Top header
-2. Content: Descriptive text
+2. Content: Page description
 3. Control UI: toggles vs checkboxes
-4. Layout: size/placement of secondary text
+4. Layout: size/placement of help text

 ### Goals and hypotheses

 Goals | Questions | Hypothesis
 :------------ | :-------------| :-------------
-Help select a design direction for the permissions page | Does making the _reason_ the application is requesting the data more visually prominent help users notice that they can control what they are sharing? | Yes
+Help select a design direction for the permissions page | Does making the help text more visually prominent help users notice that they can control what they are sharing? | Yes
  | Do users find it easier to turn sharing on/off with a toggle selector or a checkbox? | Toggle
 Check whether our new content for the page resolves the comprehension problems with the old one | Are people reading the body text? | No.
  | Does the content in the body text explain what we're doing? | Maybe.
  | Does reading that content affect their decision | No (as per Gov.UK and academic research)
 Test whether we've fixed email copy problems | Is one link less confusing than two links? | Yes

 ### Find participants